 They formed a band filled completely with leaders, a concept that sounds great in theory, but ultimately creates a space where opinions can do nothing but clash.
-“It was a band of six people and they all are now leading other bands because everybody in the band was a visionary,” Miles tells me.
+“It was a band of six people, and they all are now leading other bands because everybody in the band was a visionary,” Miles tells me.
 Today, SMiiLE is composed of some of the original bands’ members.
 On the present lineup, Miles notes, “Everybody is a lot more congruent … and we know how eachother operates … everybody just wants to have their ideas tried out.”
 These days, Miles tends to make the demos for the songs, pitching ideas to the band and watching them unfold.

 The name SMiiLE — notable for its two lower case i’s — has an interesting backstory as well, one that perhaps informs the psychedelic roots of the band’s sound.
 On the surface-level, SMiiLE is an anagram for Miles.
 Inspiration, as Miles tells me, also came from Brian Wilson’s acclaimed album “Smile.”
 But upon further digging, the band members discovered an even deeper connection, one that links the band’s name with Timothy Leary, the psychologist most well-known for popularizing and advocating for the use of LSD.

 “There was this acronym of S.M.I.I.L.E, and it stood for Space Migration Increased Intelligence and Life Extension,” Miles tells me, informing me that the band was researching the idea when they were trying to decide whether or not to add an extra “i.”
-He adds, “It was kind of this utopian idea of us being aliens; space-traveling, super-smart, long-living people.”
+He adds, “It was kind of this utopian idea of us being aliens: space-traveling, super-smart, long-living people.”
 Long story short, the name was too strange and too awesome to be passed up.
 Thus, SMiiLE with the extra “i,” was born.

 You could say the name SMiiLE is also derivative of the kind of desired vibe of the band’s music.
 Regardless of historical or personal origin, the word “smile” communicates an idea of exuberant, addictive happiness.
 Miles himself finds it difficult to label the band’s sound, though he’s settled on “adventurous pop with soulful and joyous inflections,” a phrase I believe to be quite fitting.
 SMiiLE is dedicated to producing a space of total ecstasy, for themselves and their fans.
 Not only is this apparent through the music, but through the band’s out-of-this-world performances.